ROBOTIS-GIT/emanual/docs/en/parts/controller/arduino_dynamixel_shield.md

 Dynamixel Shield  was created to use RC100 and Dynamixel on arduino board.
 We provide dynamixel library for Dynamixel Shield, it can help you to use Dynamixel easily.

 **This product does not contain Arduino Uno.
-Also we do not sell Aruino Uno.**.
+Arduino Uno should be purchased separately.**
+{: .notice--warning}

 # [Specifications](#specifications)